Laurynasend/simpleNet/README.md

 Comments - simpleNet was a great way to broaden my knowledge on a subject that is on the forefront of almost every new AI research or inovation - Deep Learning.
 This project helped to get a better grasp of neural network fundamentals which are a necessity for creating advanced real - life solution oriented AI's.

-Sources:
-Great book that guided me through the beginning of Deep Learning journey:
-Neural Networks from Scratch in Python by Harrison Kinsley & Daniel Kukieła
+Great book that guided me through the beginning of Deep Learning journey - Neural Networks from Scratch in Python by Harrison Kinsley & Daniel Kukieła.
+I recommend this book for anyone who is interested in neural networks, but do not know where to start.